Friday, 24 March 2023

 • Sharing and discussing the story "How To Catch A Star".
 This was Oliver Jeffers' first book and also the first story about the Boy.

-• Continuing the phase "Building 9 & 10" in our Mathematics sessions, counting backwards from 10 and finding different ways to make 10 using our 10 frames.
+• Continuing the phase "Building 9 & 10" in our Mathematics sessions, counting backwards from 10, finding 1 more or 1 less than a number to 10 and finding different ways to make 10 using our 10 frames.

 • Starting to look at non-fiction books to learn about penguins.